info201b-au2022/project-justinmlc/docs/p01-proposal.md

 3. How does sleep duration and quality impact university students’ academic performance?

 ## Problem Domain
-* As our title suggests, our topic focuses on the **impact of sleep on college students**, which is exactly what we are concerned about as college students.
-According to the National Sleep Foundation, high school students (ages 14 to 17) need about 8 to 10 hours of sleep per night.
-For young adults (ages 18 to 25), this range requires 7 to 9 hours.
-However, most college students are getting far less than the recommended amount of sleep.
-70 to 96 percent of college students get less than eight hours of sleep per week at night.
-More than half of college students get less than seven hours of sleep per night.
-This lack of sleep often has a negative impact on their _**academic performance, physical and mental health, and overall well-being**_.
+* As our title suggests, our topic focuses on the _**impact of sleep on college students**_, which is exactly what we are concerned about as college students.
+"According to the National Sleep Foundation, high school students (ages 14 to 17) need about 8 to 10 hours of sleep per night.
+For young adults (ages 18 to 25), this range requires 7 to 9 hours"(Hirshkowitz, 2015) However, most college students are getting far less than the recommended amount of sleep.
+"70 to 96 percent of college students get less than eight hours of sleep per week at night.
+More than half of college students get less than seven hours of sleep per night"(Ryan, 2022) This lack of sleep often has a negative impact on their **academic performance, physical and mental health, and overall well-being**.
 Our project aims to explore the extent to which sleep affects college students by collecting relevant data sets.
 Also, this project demonstrates the relevance of human well-being, which is related to the **quality of life**.

 * In the past few years, Covid-19 has been a global pandemic that has had a significant impact on people, including college students.
 Due to the impact of the Covid-19 pandemic, during that time, most universities switched their class mode to remote, which also had an impact on college students' sleep and grades.
 Meanwhile, some college students experience mental health issues, such as depression and anxiety.
 We are curious to know if this is related to the general lack of sleep time among college students.
 Therefore, in the project, we will use relevant data set to analyze the relationship between sleep and performance during the online learning mode of college students, as well as the association between college students' mental health and sleep.